nexdatas/nxsrecselector/README.rst

 for specific servers.

-If the `RecoderPath` property is not set one can do it by
+If the `RecoderPath` property of MacroServer is not set one can do it by

 .. code:: bash